Simon Maggs & People Like Us

 Simon Maggs & People like Us

-Indie-folkie songs draw on relatable real life stories and contemporary social themes, occasionally with kitchen-sink drama narratives and reflections on Simon’s northern roots.
+Indie-folkie (sometimes protest-ie) songs draw on relatable stories & contemporary social themes, wry lyrics, occasionally with kitchen-sink drama narratives & reflections on Simon’s northern roots.

-Melancholy melodies, a little social commentary, together with catchy and uplifting tunes reflect the influences of the likes of Billy Bragg, The Smiths, Martin Stephenson, Frank Turner and I Am Kloot,
+Melancholy melodies, a little social commentary, together with catchy and uplifting tunes capture the lyrical spirit of the likes of Billy Bragg, The Smiths, Frank Turner, Martin Stephenson, Paul Heaton and John Bramwell.

 People Like Us are: